storybookjs/frontpage/src/content/recipes/tailwindcss.md

 };
 ```

-To add the switcher, declare a global variable named theme in `.storybook/preview.js` and give it a list of supported themes to choose from.
+To add the switcher, declare a [global type](/docs/react/essentials/toolbars-and-globals) named "theme" in `.storybook/preview.js` and give it a list of supported themes to choose from.

 ```js
 // .storybook/preview.js